brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 Some schools, like Gonzaga, are top programs, though they are in a smaller conference.
 Adam Morrison, from Gonzaga was one of the top picks in his draft year, although he did become a bust.
 So it's possible that we could've included these select schools that are outside of the Power 6 conferences, but are still top programs.
 Also, we could've dropped the years from 1995 to 2005 where attending college wasn't required to join the NBA, this could also alter our data.

 ### Similar Analyses
-- need to find another similar analysis. check conferences websites perhaps..
+A similar analysis by the NCAA showed the differences in being drafted to the NBA from all of Division 1 schools versus the top conferences.
+It found that 4.2% of draft-eligible Division I players were chosen in the 2019 NBA draft (52 / 1,224).
+It also showed that 18% of draft-eligible players from the ACC, Big Ten, Big 12, Pac-12, SEC, and Big East conferences were drafted by the NBA in 2019 (41 / 228).
+(NCAA.
+“Estimated Probability of Competing in Professional Athletics.”
+NCAA.org - The Official Site of the NCAA, 20 Apr.
+2020, www.ncaa.org/about/resources/research/estimated-probability-competing-professional-athletics.)

 ### Questions Raised
 It's possible that riding the bench at a Power 6 conference would not correlate as highly as being a starter on the team.
-Or, if we took out Division 2 and lower schools, would there be a difference in Power 6 Conferences to other Division 1 schools.
+Or, if we took out Division 2 and lower schools, there could be less of a difference in Power 6 Conferences to other Division 1 schools.
 We could break down the data further to understand these relationships.

 ## The Recap